Click the icon to view documents

 It sounds like you’re planning a pretty epic season so we’re pleased to inform you that there is no maximum number of trips on an annual policy.
 However, no single trip can exceed 60 days away from the United Kingdom.
 That said, you can take as many as you like, so start booking!

-The maximum single trip length on our annual policy is 60 days, but you can take any number of trips throughout the year as long as none exceed that duration.
+The maximum trip length on our annual multi-trip Travel Insurance policy is 120 days, but you can take any number of trips throughout the year as long as none exceed that duration.
 To make life easier, our annual cycle travel insurance also includes winter sports cover to save you from having to search around for another supplier when you have already purchased with us.
-Our maximum trip length for winter sports holidays is shorter at 17 days.
+Our maximum trip length for winter sports holidays is 17 days per year.

-Ordinarily, our travel insurance policy is restricted to trips of 60 days at a time, however, if you have reason to extend your trip to longer than 60 days – for some sort of epic touring adventure, for instance – then we might be able to help you out with a tailor-made individual plan.
+Ordinarily, our annual travel insurance policy is restricted to trips of up to 120 days at a time, however, if you have reason to extend your trip to longer than 120 days – for some sort of epic touring adventure, for instance – then we might be able to help you out with a tailor-made individual plan.
 Please bear in mind that it is impossible for you to extend the maximum length of your trip once you have begun.

 We know cyclists love their gadgets and with that in mind, our travel insurance includes gadget cover for up to five items, with a total value of £2,000.
 This will cover theft from your hotel and accidental damage to any of your devices, including Garmins, cameras, laptops and tablets.
 However, the gadget insurance is not valid while cycling.
 To read more about our bicycle insurance, please view our cycling insurance information here.